flatpickles/sketchbook/design-doc.md

     -   `section` (`undefined`): String name for the named section that this param should be grouped within, or undefined if it's a top level param.
 Params are displayed in the order they are defined in the file unless `section` is defined; sectioned params will be grouped together in the position of the first listed parameter.
 -   **Numeric array:**
     -   `name`, `min`, `max`, `step`, `liveUpdates`, and `section` as above.
-    -   `names` (_[1, 2, ...]_): An array with names for each of the parameters in index order.
-Must be the same length as the associated property. `name` will still be displayed to identify the entire numeric array param.
-(TODO: no names?)
     -   `style` TODO
 -   **String:**
     -   `name`, `liveUpdates`, and `section` as above.